-- PhD, University South Carolina (Mass Communication)
+- PhD, University South Carolina (Mass Communications/Public Health)

-- MA, Sogang University (Mass Communication)
+- MA, Sogang University (Mass Communications)

 - Assistant Professor of Advertising